pathfindrDK/cadabra/readme.md

 This will start the cadabra service in the background.
 You can then use the aliro-bridge library to interact with the service.

+_Note_: If you want to run the container on a different port, changing the PORT in .env in not enough.
+You also need to change the port in the `.devcontainer.json` file.

 ### Use aliro-schedule in Java project
 ```bash
 cd ./scheduler-demo